 Going to court without a lawyer is rarely a good idea.
 Getting divorced without a lawyer, where your children, your assets, and your future income are at stake, is a really bad idea.
 Yet, sometimes, you don't have a choice.
 You may not have the money to pay a divorce lawyer.
 Or, your divorce lawyer … Read more about DIY Divorce : What to Do if You Have to Go to Court Without a Lawyer

 “If I’m going to mediate my divorce, why do I need a lawyer, too?”
 It’s a logical question.
 Many mediators are lawyers.
-If you have a mediator who is also lawyer, it makes sense to assume that you don’t need to hire two people when one person alone could do the job.
-Unfortunately, one person … Read more about Understanding the Divorce Mediation Process: Why You Need a Mediator AND a Lawyer
+If you have a mediator who is also lawyer, it's natural to assume that you don’t need to hire a lawyer AND a mediator.
+I mean, why hire two people when one person alone could do … Read more about Mediating Your Divorce?
+Here’s Why You Need a Mediator AND a Lawyer

-The minute the word “divorce” enters your consciousness, your brain gets flooded with questions you never thought you were going to need to ask: “What do I do?”
-“Where will I live?”
+The minute the word “divorce” enters your consciousness, your brain gets flooded with questions: “What do I do now?”
+“How am I going to survive?”
 “What will happen to the kids?”
-“How do I find a lawyer?”
-All of those are important questions.
-But they are not … Read more about The 3 Most Important Questions in Divorce
+“Will I spend the rest of my life alone?”
+All of those questions are important to ask yourself at some point.
+But … Read more about The 3 Most Important Questions in Divorce

 Collaborative divorce is an alternative to fighting to the death with your spouse in court.
 Using the collaborative process you can resolve your case your way, in private, out of court.
 The collaborative process will also help you preserve at least a civilized relationship with your ex so … Read more about How to Get a Collaborative Divorce: Don’t Let Your Divorce Lawyer Fool You